- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Three Needs Taproom

-Just in case these Vermont breweries don’t satisfy your thirst, there are bars aplenty in the Burlington area.
+Just in case these Vermont breweries don’t satisfy your thirst, there are a ton of great Burlington bars.
 My number one, even now, remains The Three Needs.
-I’m not exactly sure what it is about this Burlington bar which makes it so great, but it might be it’s laid back atmosphere.
+I’m not exactly sure what it is about this Burlington bar that makes it so great, but it might be its laid-back atmosphere.

 The Three Needs is both chill and classy.
 It’s clean and cozy and definitely not a dive.
 You can sit and sip your drinks or join in a game of pool.
 The music is always good.
 It has a young vibe, but not a crazy college feel.
 When I was living in Burlington, it was the hangout for down-to-earth locals in their late 20s, and it still seems to be.

 These days, they seem to be offering dollar slices of pizza on weekend evenings.
-While they don’t have their own brewery space, they advertise some of their own Three Needs brews, including a Chocolate Thunder Porter which sounds divine.
+While they don’t have their own brewery space, they offer the best and brightest craft beer Burlington VT is known for.

-If you’re looking for a fun, energetic place to drink in Burlington VT, Ri Ra could be a good choice.
-It’s loud and crowded, but it’ll do the trick.
-However, if you want to class things up, head right next door to their Whiskey Room.
+Looking for a classy, even scholarly feel in your pub?
+The Whiskey Room will not disappoint.
 This place is something of a hidden gem (or at least it feels that way).
 With whiskey on the menu (of course) plus some other choice beverages, this is the only place that genuinely felt like a British pub in Burlington.
 For that UK feeling, visit the Whiskey Room.

-Not all of the pubs in Burlington are found within Burlington itself.
-Some of Vermont’s finest spots are just outside.
+While technically not *in* Burlington, this one is still one of the best pubs near Burlington; some of Vermont’s finest spots are just outside the city.
 One great place to kick back with a drink is at Mule Bar in Winooski.
-The ‘Noosk is just outside of Burlington, and is easy to reach by car, bus, or Uber.
-The small downtown is pretty lively, with a row of bars and restaurants to keep you fed and watered.
+The ‘Noosk is just outside of Burlington and is easy to reach by car, bus, or Uber.
+The small downtown is pretty lively, with a row of bars and restaurants to keep you fed and watered, and definitely qualifies as one of the best things to do near Burlington VT.

 The Gryphon is another newer addition to the roster of Burlington’s best bars.
-This place has an old fashioned vibe, craft cocktails, and a tempting menu.
+This place has an old-fashioned vibe, craft cocktails, and a very tempting menu.
 Set in a renovated historic building, The Gryphon has plenty of charm to go around.
 Just a block from Church Street, this is a bistro/bar with lunch, dinner, and brunch, as well as cocktails and wine.

-The dinner options include mouth-watering choices such as Seafood Grits and Petite Filet, while brunch intrigues with Brioche French Toast (topped with Vermont maple syrup of course).
+The dinner options include mouth-watering choices such as Seafood Grits and Petite Filet, while Sunday brunch intrigues with Brioche French Toast (topped with Vermont maple syrup of course).
 Every meal is paired with fine cocktails.
-This definitely is one of Burlington’s key spots to relax with a good drink and a nice meal.
+This definitely is a great spot to relax with a good drink and a nice meal, and one of the best cocktail bars Burlington VT has to offer.

-Looking for just a simple place to grab a mixed drink.
-The aptly named Drink can meet your needs.
-With mood lighting and board games at the ready, drink is a true chill place to meet up with friends.
+One of the best options to grab a drink Burlington VT has is the aptly named Drink.
+With mood lighting, live music, and board games at the ready, Drink is a great chill place to meet up with friends.

 Speaking of games, you should definitely put The Archives on your list of Burlington VT bars to visit.
 Here, craft brews, classic cocktails, and vintage arcade games combine for a seriously hip spot that all the kids are visiting.